 This information is required by law and is provided by the Angeles College administration office which is located in front of the 3rd floor elevators.
 If you would like to receive the Annual Campus Crime Statistics Report that contains this information, you can stop by the Angeles College Administration Office at 3440 Wilshire Blvd., Suite 310, Los Angeles, CA 90010 for information about the Los Angeles campus or at 17595 Almahurst Unit 101-3, City of Industry, CA 91748 for information about the City of Industry campus, or request that a copy be mailed to you by calling the Los Angeles campus at 213.487.2211 or the City of Industry campus at 626.965.5566.

-The detailed statistics in this policy reflect the number of crimes reported and referrals made at Angeles College for the past three calendar years (2017-2019).
+The detailed statistics in this policy reflect the number of crimes reported and referrals made for Angeles College – Los Angeles Campus and City of Industry Campus and SEC Center for the past three calendar years (2019-2021).
 Those cases are as follows:

 |Offense||Year||On Campus||Not on Campus||Public Area|